 Consider the trojan virus as an umbrella term for malware delivery.
 With that in mindt, there are different types of trojan files.
 Depending on the cybercriminal’s plan, a trojan file acts like independent malware in that it is a tool for different activities.
 For example, it can communicate with the cybercriminal and deliver malware payloads.
 At a later time, a trojan file can open up the system to cyberattacks.

-To put it another way, a trojan file is a delivery procedure.
-Cybercriminals use it to deliver any number of dangers, such as ransomware to request cash, spyware that disguises itself to take significant data, etc. The trojan horse virus tends to involve money-related and individual information.
+To put it another way, a trojan record is a delivery method.
+Cybercriminals utilize it to deliver any number of threats, such as ransomware to request cash, spyware that disguises itself to require critical data, etc. The trojan horse virus tends to involve money-related and individual information.